| Copyright: | Copyright 2008 Dean Hall. All rights reserved. |

 Miscellaneous smaller projects include:

 I Switched to Apple Macintosh in March of 2003.
-I got a PowerBook G4 12" and I'm still using it as my primary computer.
-It's the best computer I've ever owned.
+My old PowerBook G4 12" lasted from 2003 to 2009.
+Now I'm using a Mac Mini as my primary computer.

 If you've ever been frustrated with Windows PCs for any reason or you are looking for the best Unix-based personal computer, I highly recommend Apple Macintosh.